sourcetoad/aws-codedeploy-action/README.md

 }
 ```

- * These permissions are a rough example of allowing the user to list/get/register a revision for all
+ * These permissions are a rough example of allowing the user to list/get/register a revision for all resources
  * A specific permission statement exists to lock creating the deployment to a specific resource

 ---